the-hearth/the-hearth.github.io/_posts/2018-03-11-HEARTH:-Hostel-&-Homestay:-An-Alternative-Tourism-Initiative.md

 The architecture of Leh today is overtaken by the easy finance led infrastructure growth with multi-storey hotels coming up at every corner leaving Leh.
 With no character of its own, it is as good as any other hill station.
 <br/>
 ![Workshop](/images/Blog_3_b.JPG)
-## LOVE WHAT YOU DO AND DO WHAT YOU LOVE AND LEARN THE ART OF CONSTANTLY ENJOYING EVERY MINUTE OF YOUR LIFE. _Arch.B.V Doshi
+## LOVE WHAT YOU DO AND DO WHAT YOU LOVE AND LEARN THE ART OF CONSTANTLY ENJOYING EVERY MINUTE OF YOUR LIFE.  _Arch.
+B.V Doshi
 <br/>
 When we started our project, we wanted to promote ecologically viable structures with locally available materials (preferably within 10 kms radius of the place) making sure these spaces engage both - the management and the guests - in values and practices of eco tourism.
 This turned out to be as farsighted in execution as it sounds in theory.
 Our first decision towards an ecological enterprise was looking at a possible restoration of our ancestral home into a small hostel than rebuilding a mammoth structure with foreign building materials like concrete slabs and ceramic tiles.
 Apart from its intrinsic value of strong stonewalls and local wood, an old building has local architectural elements that helps it to breathe like a timeless tree.
 Not to forget that restoration is as friendly to your pocket as it is for the neighbouring environment.
 <br/><br/>